 After the new year, I did a lot of self-evaluation, and in doing so, I decided to quit my job.
 And so I did.
 It wasn’t easy (I didn’t have another job lined up), but I knew it was the right thing to do.
 I was too busy, always stressed and was not feeling myself.
 Although I experienced a lot of success in what I was doing, I realized I was heading down a career path that I had no interest in.
 In order to change my life, I needed to make a (drastic) decision.
 And I have never been happier.
 Since quitting, I have had quality time to reevaluate what it is I really want.
 And after even a few days, I am already developing a clear direction.
 During all of this, a few of my friends and family recommended I put together a vision board.
 Since this cost almost nothing (just some poster paper and glue) I decided to do it.
 I am unemployed and on a tight budget so I need to be creative when it comes to entertaining myself!

 My vision board is hanging in a spot I see every day in my room.
 I know it will help motivate me to achieve my goals this year.
-I want to travel back to Europe, find a job that I am passionate about, pursue my hobbies of writing and learning to play an instrument, and continue meeting inspiring people.
+I want to travel back to Europe, find a job that I am passionate about, pursue my hobbies of writing, and continue meeting inspiring people.

 Vision boards can take all different shapes and sizes.
 It can be a journal, your Pinterest account (my cousin did that), a poster board, or an entire wall.
 But I do believe that the energy we put out to the universe really does result in concrete and measurable results.